 Visitors were greeted by a state of the art setup featuring all the mod cons a brewer could want, from a highly automated brewhouse to a pilot system for experimentation, a canning line to a roof covered in solar panels – even so far as a lighting system that automatically adjusts to the ambient conditions.

 Opposite the mountain of high spec tech stuff is a bar pouring twelve taps of Sauce, serving tasting paddles and selling fresh takeaways.
 Beyond that, at the rear of the warehouse, is the piece de resistance in the form of an enormous urban beer garden.
 From the front you’d never guess such a space existed, but as soon as you set foot on the grass you’re glad it does; for the array of experiences on offer across the Inner West breweries, there’s something special about simply enjoying a beer on the (fake) grass under the bright blue Sydney skies.

 As for the beer you’ll be drinking, the core range follows Mike’s personal preference for hop forward styles, ranging from a New World pilsner through pale ale, IPA and red ale to the exclamation mar of a double IPA.
 But with plenty of taps to fill and experienced production brewer Brodie French at the helm as head brewer, they'll do anything their mood dictates, whether it be a mild ale in autumn, barleywines and barrel aged stouts in winter or the New England IPAs that have become something of a house specialty.

-With a grand home of their own firmly established right in the middle of one of the country's busiest beer trails, a tap room that bustles to the brim and the means to become one of the country’s biggest independent beer producers, it seems there’s no excuse not to get on the Sauce.
+With a grand home of their own firmly established in the middle of one of the country's busiest beer trails, a tap room that bustles to the brim and the means to become one of the country’s larger independent beer producers, there are fewer excuses not to get on the Sauce.